UCBerkeleySETI/turbo_seti/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Please describe your new feature request.**

-A clear and concise description of what the problem is or what enhancement you would like to occur.
+A clear and concise description of what enhancement you would like to occur.
 Examples:
-* A new type of plot would be of benefit [...]
+* This new type of plot would be of benefit [...]
-* More testing is need for this situation [...]
+* More testing should be developed for this situation [...]
-* It is disconcerning when this happens [...]
+* More information should be provided when this happens [...]

 **Describe the solution you'd like**